HermanMartinus/justsketchme-frontend/docs.md

 Image props handle transparency so can be used as props (think a picture of a sword as a sword prop).
 They can also be scaled up and used as a background image to help with perspective.

-### Lock prop
+### Attach prop to joint

-In the tabs on the left a prop has a lock <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#lock" /></svg></span> option.
-Select this to lock a prop and make it unselectable so it isn't accidentally modified once you're happy with it.
+Tap-and-hold a prop then select a joint on a character to attach that prop to the character joint.
+This allows you do move and modify the character without having to reposition the prop each time.

 ---